Av3rageJoe/CTFs/HackerOneCTFs/Petshop Pro.md

   `-I   :   Begin from where left off, if the command was recently stopped`

-  `-t   :   The number of theads to use`
+  `-t   :   The number of threads to use`

 Once this command had finished running, it was found that the username was *carmelina*.